-My love for flowers started when I was young - I remember picking wildflowers on walks with my mom as she told me their names and encouraged me to smell (and sometimes even taste) them.
-As a young child I remember florals evoking feelings of curiosity and wonder about how a small seed can transform into something so beautiful can be grown and transformed from a small seed.
+My love for flowers started when I was young.
+I remember picking wildflowers on walks with my mom as she told me their names and encouraged me to smell (and sometimes even taste) them.
+Flowers have always evoked feelings of curiosity and wonder about how a small seed can transform into something so beautiful.
 How after the bleak of winter, the colour of a new life can emerge from under the snow, filling the air with sweet scents and hope for the spring.

 Where Sammy Grows

-Our flowers grow in containers in our micro-farm in the Junction Triangle in Toronto, Ontario.
-By using wooden containers, fabric grow bags, and pots in our rented backyard and deck, we are able to create a mini urban flower farm!
+I grow flowers in containers in my micro-farm in the Junction Triangle in Toronto, Ontario.
+By using wooden containers, fabric grow bags, and pots in my rented backyard and deck, I'm able to create a mini urban flower farm!

-We also grow in our larger, in-ground micro-farm in Bowmanville, Ontario.
-This was built by Sammy's parents during the COVID-19 pandemic to expand the amount of flowers we could grow.
+I also grow in a larger, in-ground micro-farm in Bowmanville, Ontario.
+This was built by my parents during the COVID-19 pandemic to expand the amount of flowers we could grow.
 In 2021, the Bowmanville garden is expanding with a greenhouse!

 The Local Flower Collective is a hub for local florists to have better access to sustainably farmed Ontario-grown flowers.
 It is run by growers and florists whose goal is to ensure that more local and ecologically friendly flowers are accessible.
 The collective connects florists in Toronto and the GTA with growers as far east as Prince Edward County and as far west as Niagra.
 These are flowers grown by small farms in our local climate that don’t cross oceans or ride in planes.
 Sammy is a proud member of the collective, which helps connect her to local farmers and seasonal blooms!
 The best part is that the flowers are never wrapped in single-use plastics, which significantly reduces waste.